datacarpentry/NEON-R-Spatial-Vector-deprecated/README.md

 us know!

 ## License
-The main theme of this site was created by Minimal Mistakes.
-The theme is free and open source software, distributed under the
+This site uses the Minimal Mistakes these for Jekyll.
+The theme is open source software
 [GNU General Public License](http://mmistakes.github.io/minimal-mistakes/LICENSE) version 2 or later.